Making a complaint to North Wales Police

 local resolution process and agree an action plan.

-either by the Professional Standards Department or by an
+investigated either by the Professional Standards Department if it

-Professional Standards Department must refer the complaint to the
+Standards Department must refer the complaint to the IPCC which

-IPCC which will then decide how the matter should be
+will then decide how the matter should be progressed.

 How will I be kept informed of the progress of an